LiVanych/umanager/README.md

-    "Users Manager 0.1" is a very simple Bash-script.
+    "Users Manager 0.1" is a very simple Bash script.

-    It based on "useradd", "userdel" and "newusers" utilities from "passwd" package (it truth for Debian-like Linux systems).
+    It is based on "useradd", "userdel" and "newusers" utilities from "passwd" package (it is true for Debian-like Linux systems).

-    Creating text file for adding users from multiuser list, follow to syntax of /etc/passwd file, as it says in man of "newusers":
+    To create a text file for adding users from a multiuser list, follow to syntax of /etc/passwd (explained in man newusers):

     username:password:userid:groupid:gecos:/home/username:/bin/sh

-    More help you can get from manual pages of programs listed above.
+    You can find more information in man pages of programs listed above.

                                Examples